rbhargava03/astro100finalproject/README.md

-# Constructing an H-R Diagram with data from teh stellar cluster M67
+# Constructing an H-R Diagram with data from the stellar cluster M67

 M67 Hertzsprung–Russell Diagram